aminsaberi52/yt-trending-project-2025/README.md

 # yt-trending-project-2025
 Data analysis project based on the multi-country YouTube Trending dataset.
 Includes dataset integration, data cleaning, feature engineering, time-based clustering, and analytical tasks required by the 2025–26 Foundations of Computer Science course.

+# Dataset should be placed locally in trendingYT/ folder

 📊 YouTube Trending Data Analysis
 Foundations of Computer Science — Project 2025–26